AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* financial advisors based in Singapore and deals with clients in Singapore
+* financial advisors based in Singapore and deals with Singaporean clients
 * has a need of scheduling meetings with a significant number of clients
 * can type fast
 * prefers typing to mouse interactions